 Getting an ABN is free and can make running your business easier in the future, particularly if you have to register for other taxes.
 For example, if you need to register for GST now or in the future, you’ll need an ABN first.

-Please refer to the following ebook for more information on ABN requirements.
-To download this ebook click here.
+Please refer to the following information sheet for more information on ABN requirements.
+To download this information sheet click here.

 How you report and pay tax (especially GST) are affected by whether your direct selling organisation interacts with you through a wholesale or agency model.

 In a wholesale model, you buy products from a direct selling organisation and resell them to customers.
 In this case you will earn income from your direct selling business in the form of retail profits on the sales you make to your customers, and bonuses on the sales of the independent distributors in your downline.